Rail Grid Collaborative

 PROPOSED PROJECTS / SOUTHERN CALIFORNIA

-The BNSF-owned corridor between San Bernardino and Barstow offers a power transmission path which connects the nation’s 2nd large metropolitan area with the tremendous solar and wind energy resources of the Mojave Desert.
+Proposal The BNSF-owned corridor between San Bernardino and Barstow offers a power transmission path which connects the nation’s 2nd large metropolitan area with the tremendous solar and wind energy resources of the Mojave Desert.
+This and other lines could be electrified to expand rfreight rail export capacity from the major ports of Long Beach and LA.

 JOIN THE RGC MAILING LIST